SamLau95/samlau95.github.io/about.md

     layout="responsive" />
 </div>

-I am Sam Lau, a Ph.D. student advised by [Philip Guo][pg]{:target="\_blank"} in the Cognitive Science department at UC San Diego.
+I am Sam Lau, a Ph.D. candidate advised by [Philip Guo][pg]{:target="\_blank"}
+in the Cognitive Science department at UC San Diego.
 I study human-computer interaction (HCI), where I prototype new software for programming, statistics, and data science instructors to prepare their lessons.